mba811/coopto/README.md

 #Licensing
 Coopto is and open source project proudly presented by **Fritz & Macziol Software und Computervertrieb GmbH**.

-This project is under GNU General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
-For more information, please review the *LICENSE* document. *You may not use this software or any parts of it except in compliance with the license*.
+This project is under GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
+For more information, please review the license documents . *You may not use this software or any parts of it except in compliance with the license*.

-Please note that this project may include open source files not authored by the authors of this project and therefore may use different license models which you have to respect.

-If you require to use this project or parts of it without the requirements of the General Public License, please contact the author(s).
+This software may include “Open Source Software”, which means various open source software components licensed under the terms of applicable open source license agreements included in the materials relating to such software.
+Open Source Software is composed of individual software components, each of which has its own copyright and its own applicable license conditions.
+Information about the used Open Source Software and their licenses can be found in the open_source_licenses.md file.
+The Product may also include other components, which may contain additional open source software packages.
+One or more such open_source_licenses.md files may therefore accompany this Product.